chetan4131/interview-que-set/react-questions.md

     * Stateless: Typically, they do not manage their own state.
 They receive data and callbacks exclusively via props.

 # Function Components:
     These are simple JavaScript functions that take props as input and return JSX elements.
 They are often used for presentational or stateless components.
+They do not have state or lifecycle methods directly, but with the introduction of Hooks in React 16.8, functional components can use state and other features.

 # Class Components:
-    These are ES6 classes that extend from React.Component or React.PureComponent.
+    These are ES6 classes that extend from React.Component or React.PureComponent and can have state and lifecycle methods.
 They have a render() method where you define the structure of your component's UI using JSX.
 Class components are used for components that need to manage state or have lifecycle methods.

 # State in React:
 - In React, state is used to manage the internal data of a component.